nwiizo/workspace_2022/README.md

  - [ ] Reduce weight to 79㎏ & I don't get E at my health check
  - [ ] Write code every day
  - [ ] Write a book review you read every month

+# Not To Do list
+- [ ] Read comics every month except one day.
+- [ ] Programming in languages other than golang